 As of this writing, Mailgun has a free starter package that generously gives you 5,000 emails a month for your first three months.
-After that you can pay by the number of emails you send or purchase a different plan.
+After that you can pay by the number of emails you send, or purchase a different plan.
 For full details and up-to-date pricing visit their website.
-In our experience, Mailgun's pricing has been very competitive, and their features are among the best in their class.
+In our experience, Mailgun's pricing has been very competitive and their features are among the best in their class.

 While the starter package will save you money, keep in mind that you will be given a shared IP address with other organizations.
 In addition to sharing that IP address, you'll share their reputation, and in some cases, their blacklist.
 If you find that your emails are not always getting through, or if you want to be on the safe side, you might consider purchasing a plan with a dedicated IP address.
-And if you've already found yourself on a blacklist, Mailgun has provided documentation about blacklists and how to follow up with their support.
+And if you've already found yourself on a blacklist, Mailgun has provided documentation about blacklists and how to follow up with their support in the event that you find yourself on a blacklist.